ibireme/c_numconv_benchmark/README.md

 cmake .. -G Xcode -DCMAKE_SYSTEM_NAME=iOS
 ```

-# Make the results more stable and accurate
+## Make the results more stable and accurate

-`Turbo Boost` and similar technologies should be disabled to make the result more stable and accurate:
+This benchmark project uses `cpu cycle` for measurement, so `Turbo Boost` and similar technologies should be disabled to make the result more stable and accurate:

 - Windows: https://www.tautvidas.com/blog/2011/04/disabling-intel-turbo-boost/
 - macOS: http://tbswitcher.rugarciap.com/